-Through Samsung Hope for Children, our more than 50 subsidiaries and 180,000 employees worldwide partner with leading nonprofit organisations to effect positive change.
+Through Samsung Hope for Children, our more than 79 subsidiaries and 236,000 employees worldwide partner with leading nonprofit organizations to affect positive change.

 By supplying Samsung products, lending our expertise and providing financial support, we're able to give thousands of children in communities around the world access to education, mentorship, leadership skills and life-saving medical treatment.

-Samsung Hope for Children Solve for Tomorrow is a nationwide video contest that encourages students and teachers to share the wonder of Science, Technology, Engineering, Math (STEM) education.
+Samsung Solve for Tomorrow is a nationwide contest that encourages students and teachers to share the wonder of Science, Technology, Engineering, Math (STEM) education.
 The contest is designed to raise enthusiasm in these subjects by making them fun and interesting.
-The goal is to boost STEM proficiency among U.S. children, ultimately strengthening the nation’s future competitiveness.
-We are partnering in this effort with several leading education non-profits, including the National Environmental Education Foundation, as well as with leading technology companies such as Microsoft and Direct TV.
+The goal is to boost STEM proficiency among U.S. children, ultimately strengthening the nation's future competitiveness.
+We are partnering in this effort with several leading education non-profits, including the National Environmental Education Foundation and the National PTA, as well as with leading technology companies such as Adobe and DIRECTV.